 The Manager performs a periodic ESG due diligence assessment of the appointed third-party asset manager(s)' proprietary methodology/ies for its allocation of the Sub-Fund.
-This may include the application of the Manager's proprietary ESG scoring methodology to the third-party asset manager(s)' ability to select investments which promote the Sub-Fund's environmental and/or social characteristics within the investment process and portfolio construction and a verification that any appointed third-party asset manager continues to promote the environmental and/or social characteristics as part of its investment strategy.
+This may include the application of the Manager's proprietary ESG scoring methodology to the third-party asset manager(s)' ability to select investments which promote the Sub-Fund's environmental and/or social characteristics within the investment process and portfolio construction and a verification that any appointed thirdparty asset manager continues to promote the environmental and/or social characteristics as part of its investment strategy.
 The Manager's proprietary ESG scoring methodology applies a specific ESG rating to each third-party asset manager, with qualitative inputs and quantitative metrics used as tools to support the relevant ESG scoring applied to each third-party asset manager.
 Each underlying mandate/collective investment scheme must have a minimum ESG score.
-The type of information that the Manager will request from third-party asset manager(s)/manager(s) of the collective investment approach, including the definition of sustainable investments; (ii) ESG investment strategy and binding elements;

-(iii) target asset allocation (sustainable investments and taxonomy aligned investments); (iv) sustainability indicators; (v) the use of PAIs; and (vi) confirmations in relation to monitoring and reporting.
+The type of information that the Manager will request from third-party asset manager(s)/manager(s) of the collective investment schemes (if applicable) includes, but is not limited to: (i) ESG/sustainability investment approach, including the definition of sustainable investments; (ii) ESG investment strategy and binding elements; (iii) target asset allocation (sustainable investments and taxonomy aligned investments); (iv) sustainability indicators; (v) the use of PAIs; and (vi) confirmations in relation to monitoring and reporting.